Neil3108/Neil3108.github.io/README.md

 ## FAQ
 Q- I am able to edit my resume and its theme once I have uploaded it? <br />
 Ans- Yes!
-You can edit your resume and change it's theme as many times as you want. <br />
+You can edit your resume and change its theme as many times as you want. <br />

-Q- Why do I need to host my resume for on a static website?
-What is wrong is distributing resume in a PDF? <br />
+Q- Why do I need to host my resume on a static website?
+What is wrong with distributing resume in a PDF? <br />
-Ans- Well, as Etter's book mentions PDFs get downloaded onto hard drives and then sit there like day-old bagels, growing more and more stale until they're actively harmful.
+Ans- Well, as Etter's book mentions
+> PDFs get downloaded onto hard drives and then sit there like day-old bagels, growing more and more stale until they're actively harmful.

 If you want to share a resume that is always up to date, hosting it on a static website is the way to go.